Skip to content

 Language certificates

-For most Family reunification visas, your spouse will need an A1 German language certificate but there are exceptions.
-See detailed info on the page below.
+For most family reunification visas, the joining spouse will need an A1 German language certificate.
+However, there are several exceptions where no certificate is required.

 Family Reunification Visa